 You can develop valuable insight, recognise your strengths and find a clearer direction in your life.
 I provide a completely confidential space where you will feel safe and supported.

 Training, qualifications & experience

-Diploma in Counselling (Integrative) from the Minster Centre, NW London - a BACP accredited course
+Diploma in Integrative Counselling from the Minster Centre, NW London - a BACP accredited course.

-I have an integrative training which integrates and blends many theoretical perspectives.
+My training has given me an understanding of many theoretical perspectives.
 This means I can adapt to what works best for you.